 Metrics 2 and 3: In-Place Rotation Accuracy.
 We measured the drift and heading accuracy for all controllers rotating at 0.5 rad/s for 1, 5 and 30 seconds.
 The results in Figure 4 reveal substantially lower drift for the RL controllers compared to the model-based Agility Controller.
 The Agility Controller especially suffers large drifts up to 2 meters in the 30 second test.
 Interestingly, the clock based controller has the largest drift for the 1 second test.
-We observe from the foot motions that this is caused by sudden changes in the clock signals, due to the transition from standing to walking mode.
+We observe from the foot motions that this is caused by the clocks suddenly changing due to transitioning from standing to walking.
 We observe in our testing that the Single Contact controllers sway less during rotating, causing a lower drift.
 Finally, the Single Contact++ controller performs best in all cases.
-We hypothesize this is due to the longer time range used for command windows during its training, which allows the policy to become more sensitive to drift that accumulates over longer time periods.
+We hypothesize this is due to the longer time range used for command windows during its training, which allows RL to become more sensitive to drift that accumulates over longer time periods.

-Figure 4 also shows the RL controllers have a rather low angular error compared to the Agility controller.
+Figure 4 also shows the RL controllers having very low angular error compared to the Agility controller.
 This is likely due to an architectural difference, as our controller tracks a rotating heading, rather than a yaw velocity.
 The result is that the RL controllers are highly accurate in rotating a desired number of degrees.